 The diagnostics section provides information on the last messages reported by the device.
 In case the device has communication issues you can generally check this section to get an idea of the reason why.
 Here you would see information such as battery critically low.

-The commands section will give you access to send and receive commands to one or multiple devices.
-For 'non-admin' users you're limited to sending only apx- commands.
+The Commands section will give you access to send and receive commands to one or multiple devices.
+Linux or apx- commands are accepted.

 Applications allows you to manage applications for your Syrus 4 devices.